mattiaivaldi/TRACKS/README.md

 Monte Carlo particles' tracks generation and reconstruction with multiple scattering and noise.
 Developed by Luca Quaglia and Mattia Ivaldi - Torino, 2018.

 TRACKS requires a working version of Root on your device.
 It has an easy 3-steps usage
-1. open and edit the file detector_info.txt with the format ~~“layer name” width radius thickness theta_rms~~
+1. open and edit the file detector_info.txt with the format
+`layer_name width radius thickness theta_rms`

 2. open and edit the macro tracks.C with your preferences ~~gROOT->ProcessLine(“tracks_gen(a,b,c,d,"e",f,g,h)”)~~ where